DallanQ/tiny_towns/QA.md

 ----
 Page 4

 Building layouts may be mirrored/flipped and rotated, as long as the configuration of resources remains the same.
-To construct a building:

 [theater-scoring-question](https://boardgamegeek.com/thread/2353203/theater-scoring-question)